-On , 2016, Intrexon's board of directors authorized the Distribution to Intrexon's shareholders of an aggregate of AquaBounty's common stock on or about (the "Distribution Date").
+On , 2016, Intrexon's board of directors authorized the Distribution to Intrexon's shareholders of an aggregate of shares of AquaBounty's common stock on or about (the "Distribution Date"), prior to adjustment for the Reverse Stock Split.
 The Distribution will be effected by Intrexon as a pro rata dividend on shares of Intrexon common stock outstanding at the close of business (i.e., [5]:00 PM, New York City time) on (the "Record Date").
 The Distribution is subject to the conditions described below under "-Conditions to the Distribution."

 AquaBounty is a Delaware corporation formed on December 17, 1991.
 Our common stock was listed on AIM in 2006.
-On the closing price of a share of our common stock on AIM was (the "Closing Price"), which is equivalent to approximately \$ per share, calculated by multiplying the Closing Price by the exchange rate for British pounds sterling to U.S. dollars on as published on the WM/Reuters Service at 4.00 p.m.
+On , the closing price of a share of our common stock on AIM was (the "Closing Price"), which is equivalent to approximately \$ per share, calculated by multiplying the Closing Price by the exchange rate for British pounds sterling to U.S. dollars on , as published on the WM/Reuters Service at 4.00 p.m.
 London time on such date (the "Closing Spot Rate").

-Intrexon first became a shareholder of AquaBounty in November 2012, and, as of the date of this information statement, it holds 99,114,668 shares of our common stock representing approximately 62.9% of our total outstanding common stock.
-In addition, in February 2016, AquaBounty and Intrexon executed a convertible debt facility providing for borrowings of up to \$10.0 million ("Convertible Debt"), of which \$7.5 million has been advanced under this debt facility and \$2.5 million is available for future draws.
-Assuming conversion of the outstanding principal and interest under the Convertible Debt, Intrexon would receive an additional shares of AquaBounty's common stock, representing approximately an additional % of what would then be AquaBounty's outstanding common stock.
+Intrexon first became a shareholder of AquaBounty in November 2012, and, as of the date of this information statement, it holds 135,501,904 shares of our common stock representing approximately 69.9 of our total outstanding common stock.
+In addition, in February 2016, AquaBounty and Intrexon executed a convertible debt facility providing for borrowings of up to \$10.0 million ("Convertible Debt").
+The full \$10 million borrowed under this debt facility (plus accrued interest) was converted into 36,387,236 shares of AquaBounty common stock on December 16, 2016.